elixir-europe/infectious-diseases-toolkit/showcase/ena-data-submission-toolbox.md

 The COVID-19 pandemic has highlighted the importance of open and FAIR (Findable, Accessible, Interoperable, Reusable) data.
 Rapid access to diverse genome sequences of SARS-CoV-2 is identified as crucial for developing tests, vaccines, treatments, policies as well as detecting and monitoring new variants.
 The {% tool "european-nucleotide-archive" %} and the Global Initiative on Sharing All Influenza Data (GISAID) are primary repositories for SARS-CoV-2 data, with GISAID having stricter limitations on data reuse.

-Despite an increase in submissions to both repositories, a significant imbalance between the two repositories was identified, with GISAID having more submissions due to easier submission processes compared to the more complex ENA, which requires command line knowledge.
-To address this, a new set of tools was developed to simplify the submission of SARS-CoV-2 sequences to ENA by streamlining the process and integrating with platforms like Galaxy, which provides a user-friendly interface and additional tools for preprocessing and analysis.
+Despite an increase in number of submissions to both repositories, the ENA requirement of command line knowledge for bulk submissions was found to be a significant hinderance.
+To address this, a new set of tools was developed to simplify the submission of SARS-CoV-2 sequences to ENA.
+This included streamlining the process and integrating with platforms like Galaxy, to provide a user-friendly interface and additional tools for preprocessing and analysis.

 To read more in detail how ELIXIR Belgium provided tooling for SARS-CoV-2 sequence submissions to ENA, please visit the [Covid-19 section on the RDM Guide](https://rdm.elixir-belgium.org/covid-19/).